zulhfreelancer/github-wiki-images/README.md

-## About
+## Problem

+The GitHub wiki web editor doesn't allow image upload.
+The modal window only support image URL.
+Which means, we may use 3rd party service like Imgur to host images.

-To test if it's possible to upload images directly to wiki's repository
+But, what if we want to host the images on GitHub without relying on 3rd party services?
+This is my experiment to test if it's possible to upload images directly to wiki's repository.

 ## Status

-Working
+Working & doable.
+See the steps below.

 ## Requirements